Wage and Hour Laws in Nevada | Current Nevada Labor Laws

 Overtime

-Nevada labor laws require employers to pay overtime at the rate of 1½ times an employee’s regular rate for all hours worked in excess of 40 hours in a workweek to all employees, unless otherwise exempt.
-Additionally, employers must pay overtime at the rate of 1½ times an employee’s regular rate for all hours worked in excess of 8 in a workday to employees who are compensated at less than 1½ times Nevada’s minimum wage, unless otherwise exempt.
+Nevada labor laws require employers to pay overtime at the rate of one and one-half time (1ยฝ times) an employee’s regular rate for all hours worked in excess of 40 hours in a workweek to all employees, unless otherwise exempt.
+Additionally, Nevada overtime laws require employers pay employees overtime pay at the rate of 1ยฝ times an employee’s regular wage rate for all hours worked in excess of eight (8) in a workday to employees who are compensated at less than 1ยฝ times Nevada’s minimum wage, unless otherwise exempt.
 NV Statute 608.018.
-See FLSA: Overtime for more information regarding overtime requirements.

 Prevailing Wages